-Trinity in Barcelona offers students the opportunity to spend a semester or full year of study in the dynamic city of Barcelona, Spain.
+Trinity in Barcelona offers students the opportunity to spend a semester, summer or full academic year of study in the dynamic city of Barcelona, Spain.
 From the time of Picasso and Gaudi, Barcelona has stood at the cutting edge of modern art and architecture.
 The city also serves as a model for urban and economic innovation and renewal.
 Barcelona’s long history and its vibrant cosmopolitan atmosphere provide students with a rich environment for study and exploration.
 The program offers strong academic options for students interested in Hispanic Studies and other areas in the humanities and social sciences.
 Students experience both the Spanish and Catalan cultures in this bilingual and multicultural city.

 The program offers three language tracks to accommodate students with beginner, intermediate and advanced Spanish language abilities.

 The program features weekend study trips to Madrid and Segovia, excursions in and around Barcelona, and a trip to rural Catalunya.
 Students also participate in walking tours, visits to museums, sports events, and other cultural activities.

 A Spanish student mentor helps students adjust to Spanish academic and social life, and students are matched with a Spanish student language partner.

 Barcelona is the capital city of Catalonia, a region in northeastern